We’ve realized that many founders, entrepreneurs, bootstrappers, and indie hackers use copywriting and content writing interchangeably.

-SEO content is more effective for targeting informational-intent keywords
+SEO blogging is more effective for targeting informational-intent keywords

-Nowadays, more people are looking for information about one or two things, and they go to Google and type keywords in the form of questions in their quest for solutions.
+Nowadays, more people are looking for information about one or two things, and in their quest for solutions they go to Google and type keywords in the form of questions.

 Targeting those informational keywords with high-quality SEO content that provides useful answers to the as-yet-unknown question will undoubtedly position your brand as an authority on that topic.

-For instance, a searcher that enters “Living room design ideas” into the search engine box isn’t looking to buy anything.
-He’s probably looking for ideas about how to set up a living room.
+For instance, a searcher who enters “living room design ideas” into the search engine box isn’t looking to buy anything.
+He’s probably looking for ideas on how to set up a living room.

 Instead, you want to create high-quality informational content around these keywords that answers the questions, so your blog could be positioned higher in the search results.

-For living room design ideas, we have the following result on the search page:
+For living room design ideas, we have the following results on the search page: